 “And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.”
 (John 6:39 KJV)

-In foreknowledge, God placed all believer’s old spirits on that cross WITH CHRIST.
+In foreknowledge, God placed a believer’s old self on that cross WITH CHRIST.
 This is something we do not see taught very often from pulpits.
 Instead, we get more surface understanding that ‘our sins were paid for on the cross’ without the deeper understanding of this truth.
+We hear catchy phrases like ‘we need to die to self’, although this is as close as Scripture gets to that phrase; WE DIED WITH CHRIST!
 This is what being BORN AGAIN is all about folks!
-Our spiritual self and sins were crucified on that cross.
+Our old self, (what Paul refers to as the Old Man) and our sins were crucified on that cross.
 Died on the cross.
 Buried with Christ and have been resurrected (born again).
 Jesus cried out, on that cross just before physically dying, IT IS FINISHED which in the Greek it was penned is an accounting term meaning, DEBT PAID IN FULL.
 Our sin debt was paid.
 Our wages of sin (death penalty) was paid for, IN FULL, on Christ.
-And when Jesus rose again, so did we rise again in the Spirit; Holy, Righteous and redeemed forever.
+And when Jesus rose again, so did we rise again in the Spirit; Eternal, Holy, Righteous and redeemed forever.
 That just makes me want to shout THANK YOU JESUS.
 How about you?
 Grateful is the word.

 From the very moment of our belief on Christ’s finished work on the cross, we were SEALED by the Holy Spirit forever.
 (Ephesians 1:13-14) How close are we to Christ as believers?
 We hear in church sermons that we ‘need to die to self’ and that we ‘need to get closer to Christ’ by doing this, that and the other thing.
 More church building attendance.
 More good works.
 More Bible study.
 These may all be good things to do, yes!
-Yet Apostle Paul tells us that we ALREADY DIED TO SELF with Christ on that cross and we are now ALREADY a NEW self called The Spirit.
-We have become (past tense) BORN AGAIN in the Spirit and are a new creation in the Spirit (John 3:5-6, 14-18, 2 Corinthians 5:17).
+Yet, Apostle Paul tells us that our old self ALREADY DIED with Christ on that cross and we are now ALREADY a NEW self called The Spirit.
+We have become (past tense) BORN AGAIN in the Spirit and are a new creation in the Spirit which is the righteousness of God, in Christ (John 3:5-6, 14-18, 2 Corinthians 5:17-21).